 Code execution details of individual requests

 Each request executes some code, for example, Java, .NET, PHP, Node.js, Apache webserver, NGINX, IIS, or something else.
-PurePath view enables you to look at the code execution of each and every request.
-Simply click on a particular service and select the Code level tab.
+The PurePath view enables you to look at the code execution of each and every request.
+Simply select a particular service and select the Code level tab.

 This view shows you code-level method executions and their timings.
 Dynatrace tells you the exact sequence of events with all respective timings (for example, CPU, wait, sync, lock, and execution time).
 As you can see above, Dynatrace tells you exactly which method in the